gabefair/ChisslR/README.md

 ![Interactive learning image](Lookbook/Main_Interaction.png)

-## Python Requirements
+## Requirements
+1) Python

-`conda install flask matplotlib networkx nltk numpy pandas pymongo scipy scikit-learn` `conda install -c conda-forge umap-learn`
+`conda install flask matplotlib networkx nltk numpy pandas pymongo scipy scikit-learn`

+`conda install -c conda-forge umap-learn`

+2) You will need `mongodb` installed on your system.

+`brew install mongodb` if you are on a Mac or your own way if so preferred

+3) Node

+4) R with the following packages

+`devtools::install_github("react-R/reactR")`

+`install.packages(c("usethis", "htmlwidgets", "shiny", "shinythemes", "sortable", "cowplot", "textdata", "topicmodels", "tidytext", "dplyr", "tidyverse", "feather", "viridis", "stringr"))`

 # Installation
-You will need `mongodb` installed on your system.
-`brew install mongodb`

-Then run the `download_chissl_mongodb` command located in `helpers/data-prep.R`
+1) Once all the above is done go to the `chissl/python-chissl` folder and run: `pip install -e .`

-Create a mongo db by the name of `chissl` and then import the downloaded `chissl.agz` by performing a `mongorestore` or by using studio3T.
+2) Create a mongo db by the name of `chissl` and then import the downloaded `chissl.agz` by performing a `mongorestore` or by using studio3T.
 This command should work `mongorestore --db chissl --gzip --archive=chissl.agz`

+3) Start the react app by going to the `chissl/react-chissl/` folder and running `npm start`.
+Which will start both the flask backend and the react app.

+4) Then run the `download_chissl_mongodb` command located in `helpers/data-prep.R`

+# Standalone
+To run the flask backend standalone:
 Run the backend chissl flask (python) server located in the chissl folder.

 `python server.py -p 8891 -d -m localhost` or try `python server.py -p 9101 -d -m localhost`